French

 This accelerated unit focuses on students’ acquisition of a broader vocabulary and mastery of more complex grammatical structures and tenses.
 The themes studied include: asking for and giving advice, ordering and paying for food and talking about transport options.
 Pre- requisite: successful completion of LOC37

 In this unit students continue to develop their language skills prior to entering the VCE or IB programs.
 Students acquire more varied vocabulary and study new grammatical structures and tenses.
-The new topics studied include staying fit and healthy, discussing holiday plans and accommodation and the young person’s world.
+The new topics studied include discussing environmental issues, talking about chores and routines, and discussing education and career choices.
 Relevant oral and written communicative tasks are assessed throughout the semester.
-Pre-requisite: the successful completion of LOC41.
+Pre-requisite: the successful completion of LOD32 or LOE32.